Bio / Text:

 Grading Course at 11 EFTS, Perth (Australia) - completed 31 December 1942.
 Flying: DH82A (Tiger Moth)

 Trained at 4 Air School, Benoni (South Africa): 19 July 1943 - 25 September 1943.
 Flying: DH82A (Tiger Moth)

 Intermediate training at 25 Air School, Standerton (South Africa): 28 September 1943 - 18 February 1944.
 Flying: Harvard II & III, and Miles Master II.

 Authorised to wear flying badge 18 February 1944.

 First flew SPITFIRE V on 10 May 1944, at 73 OTU (Abu Sueir, Egypt and then Fayid, Egypt).
-His logbook lists five SPITFIRES by OTU number but not serial number.
-They are listed as: 22, 31, 48, 49, 54.
-Others are listed as shown with one exception.
+His logbook lists five SPITFIRES by OTU number but not by serial number: they are listed as: 22, 31, 48, 49, 54.
+Others are listed as shown - with one exception.
 SPITFIRE V 'EE359' is listed twice: but is not recorded on this database.
 (ES359, perhaps?
 RAF records show EE359 as a MkIII Meteor...).
 At 73 OTU he flew Harvard IIA and SPITFIRE V (as listed).